Indian election resumes as heatwave hits voters

 A wave of exceptionally hot weather has blasted South and Southeast Asia, prompting thousands of schools across the Philippines and Bangladesh to suspend in-person classes.

-The heat disrupted campaigning in India on Wednesday when roads minister Nitin Gadkari fainted at a rally for Modi in Maharashtra state.
+The heat disrupted campaigning in India on Wednesday when roads minister Nitin Gadkari fainted at a rally for Modi's party in Maharashtra state.

 Footage of the speech showed Gadkari falling unconscious and being carried off the stage by handlers.
 He later blamed the incident on discomfort "due to the heat".